Won’t miss the backstabbing by former cricketers, says Grant Flower | Samaa Digital

-Outgoing batting coach of the Pakistan cricket team Grant Flower has said that he won’t miss the backstabbing by former cricketers.
+Outgoing batting coach of the Pakistan cricket team Grant Flower has said that he won’t miss the backstabbing by former cricketers while he worked in Pakistan.

-Responding to a question about what he will miss about working in Pakistan, the former Zimbabwe batsman said that it will be the passion of the players, their natural flair and their love of the game.
+Responding to a question about what he will miss about working in Pakistan, the former Zimbabwe batsman said that it will be the passion of the players and their love of the game.

 “It was such a nice thing to see because they’ve got so much to gain by playing for Pakistan and so much to lose by not playing.
 It’s such a big thing for them and their families.”